shanieMoonlight/VsExtensions/README.md

 ## Installation

-To use AppSettingsAccessors in your project, add a project reference to `AppSettingsAccessors.csproj` in your `.csproj` file:
+To use StronglyTypedAppSettings in your project, add a project reference to `StronglyTypedAppSettings.csproj` in your `.csproj` file:

        <ItemGroup>
 		<PackageReference Include="StronglyTypedAppSettings" Version="1.0.3" OutputItemType="Analyzer" ReferenceOutputAssembly="false" />